 2019 Was The 2nd-Hottest Year On Record, According To NASA And NOAA

-It's the latest confirmation that the Earth is getting steadily hotter — the planet has already warmed about 1 degree Celsius compared with the mid-20th century — and that robust greenhouse gas emissions are causing global warming to continue unabated.
+It's the latest confirmation that the Earth is steadily getting hotter — the planet has already warmed about 1.8 degrees Fahrenheit (or almost 1 degree Celsius) compared with in the mid-20th century — and that robust greenhouse gas emissions are causing global warming to continue unabated.

 That trend goes back decades, with each decade warmer than the one before it.
 And that will likely continue in the 2020s.

-The 2015 agreement set a target of limiting global warming to 2 degrees Celsius compared with pre-industrial levels.
-A later report by the United Nations' Intergovernmental Panel on Climate Change warned that warming of 1.5 degrees Celsius would be catastrophic for millions of people.
+The 2015 agreement set a target of limiting global warming to 2 degrees Celsius (3.6 degrees Fahrenheit) compared with preindustrial levels.
+A later report by the United Nations' Intergovernmental Panel on Climate Change warned that warming of 1.5 degrees Celsius (2.7 degrees Fahrenheit) would be catastrophic for millions of people.

 "The warming up until now since the 1970s has been quite close to linear," he explains, so "you'd imagine we'd cross 1.5 [degrees Celsius] in around 2035.
 But of course that depends on what we do with emissions, and we're not able to tell you looking at the past how society will react."

-The 2019 data also confirms that different regions of Earth are being affected by global climate change in different ways.
+The 2019 data also confirm that different regions of Earth are being affected by global climate change in different ways.

 Loading...